yeetzone/docker-dontstarvetogether/README.md

 - [Configuration][docs-configuration]
 - [Usage][docs-usage]

+## Contribution
+Do you want to contribute to the project?
+Check out our [contribution guide][contribution-guide].

 ## Frequently Asked Questions

 - **Does Docker automatically restart a running DST:A Dedicated Server when the host-system is rebooted?**